-Chancellor H. Keith Moo-Young is the chief executive officer of Washington State University Tri-Cities.
-He has responsibility for, and authority over campus budgets, equipment, facilities, space assignments, and operations at the urban campus.
-In coordinated conjunction with the President, the Chancellor is responsible for maintaining and promoting the external image and relations of the campus to stakeholders, industry, the legislature, the surrounding community.
+Chancellor Sandra Haynes is the chief executive officer of Washington State University Tri-Cities.
+She has responsibility for, and authority over campus budgets, equipment, facilities, space assignments and operations at the urban campus.
+In coordinated conjunction with the President, the Chancellor is responsible for maintaining and promoting the external image and relations of the campus to stakeholders, industry, the legislature and the surrounding community.

 The Chancellor reports to the President of Washington State University, whose office serves as the systemwide headquarters of Washington State University, collaborating with a wide range of internal and external stakeholders to define the vision and set the direction for the institution.

 The WSU President reports to the Board of Regents, which is the University’s governing body whose broad responsibilities are to supervise, coordinate, manage and regulate the WSU system, as provided by state statute.